GeminiDRSoftware/astrodata/docs/manuals/progmanual/descriptors.rst

   would be specific to an instrument/file format that would be resolved using tags.

-.. todo:: What logic? vvv And is it always a list? need to check gemini_instruments

 Descriptors **can** be decorated with :func:`~astrodata.core.returns_list` to eliminate the need to code some logic.
 Some descriptors return single values, while some return lists, one per extension.
 Typically, the former